Howard5241/web-interactive-3d-connect-four-ai/README.md

 *   **User Input:** A `Raycaster` detects which column the user clicks on or hovers over.
 *   **Settings Modal:** A pop-up window allows the user to customize the piece size and opacity in real-time.
 *   **Responsive Game Flow:** The game flow is designed to be interactive and give the user control.
-    1. When the user clicks a column, the frontend calls `/api/player_move`.
+    1. When the user clicks a column, the frontend updates the board state **locally** for an instant response.
-    2. The UI is instantly updated with the player's new piece.
-    3. The game then waits for the user's next action.
+    2. The game then waits for the user's next action.
 The user can click the "AI Move" button to have the AI play its turn.
+    3. When the AI move is requested, the frontend first syncs its local state with the server.
-    4. When the AI move is requested, a "thinking" message is displayed while the backend computes the move.
+    4. A "thinking" message is displayed while the backend computes the move.
 The board is updated upon completion.

 ---